Skip to main content

 4. Monitor performance and test autoscaling.

-🚀 What you'll need
+What you'll need

 Before you start, you must have:

-• A working CKS cluster with GPU and CPU nodes.
+• A working CKS cluster with GPU and CPU Nodes.

 • The following tools installed on your local machine:

-• Kubectl which needs to be connected to your cluster.
+• Kubectl, connected to your cluster.

-• Helm version 3.8+
+• Helm version 3.8 or later.

-• Git
+• Git.

 • Access to Hugging Face models (with tokens if required for gated models).

-🔧 What you'll use
+What you'll use

 In this tutorial, you’ll use the following tools and services:

-• vLLM: High-performance LLM inference engine
+• vLLM: High-performance LLM inference engine.

-• Traefik: Ingress controller for external traffic routing
+• Traefik: Ingress controller for external traffic routing.

-• cert-manager: Automatic TLS certificate management
+• cert-manager: Automatic TLS certificate management.

-• KEDA: Kubernetes Event-driven Autoscaling
+• KEDA: Kubernetes Event-driven Autoscaling.

-• CoreWeave Helm charts: Pre-configured deployment templates
+• CoreWeave Helm charts: Preconfigured deployment templates.

 Architecture overview

+Before you start the procedures, it helps to understand how the pieces fit together.
 The complete vLLM inference solution consists of several components working together:

-• Traefik ingress: Handles external traffic routing and TLS termination
+• Traefik ingress: Handles external traffic routing and TLS termination.

-• cert-manager: Manages automatic SSL certificate generation and renewal
+• cert-manager: Manages automatic SSL certificate generation and renewal.

-• Prometheus: Collects metrics from vLLM and other components
+• Prometheus: Collects metrics from vLLM and other components.

-• KEDA: Enables autoscaling based on custom metrics like request queue depth
+• KEDA: Enables autoscaling based on custom metrics like request queue depth.

 Prerequisites